Easy, Budget Friendly DIY Faux Wainscoting Tutorial

 Share away friends!

-Oh friends, today I’m sharing such an easy project!
-An easy project with a HUGE wow factor!
-Enter in: Faux wainscoting!
+Today I’m sharing such an easy project with a HUGE wow factor: Faux wainscoting!
 It’s simple, inexpensive, and makes a statement.

-This faux wainscoting post is part three in the three part series on how we refreshed our hallway.
-For the whole project, from beginning to end, make sure to check out these posts:
+This faux wainscoting post is part three in the three on how we refreshed our hallway.
+For the whole project, make sure to check out these posts:

 1. Updating interior doors